-Peeps Baked Lemon Cake Donuts perched in nests are the perfect treats to add to your Easter brunch menu!
+Peeps Lemon Donuts perched in nests are the perfect treats to add to your Easter brunch menu!

-Marshmallow Peeps are the peaking out of a donut nest made with fresh lemons for a little zip that pairs nicely with the sweetness of donut!
+Marshmallow Peeps are the peaking out of a donut nest made with fresh lemons for a little zip that pairs nicely with the sweetness of baked donuts!

 These Baked Lemon Cake Donuts are easy to make and would be fun for the kids to help decorate!
 Perch a Peep right out of the middle of each donut and decorate the nest with mini jelly beans!

 The simple glaze adds a sweet and slightly mouth puckering flavor you’ll love!

 For this recipe I used a dessert shell pan and filled the dough partially leaving a hole in the middle replicating the shape of a donut!
 It works brilliantly!

 There is always a way to make do with what you have!

 You can make 8-10 standard-size donuts with this recipe, but you may not be able to resist baking mini donuts too!
 Those cute little bites are so irresistible!